maliahavlicek/what2do2day/README.md

 The name and concept of this site is loosely based on the key phrase, "I know what we're gonna do today!" from the cartoon series [Phineas and Ferb](https://en.wikipedia.org/wiki/Phineas_and_Ferb).

+### How to use
+Here is a short [introductory video](https://www.loom.com/share/1cd0b27f9dcf4deca9272f8bb0cd2f41) of how to use What2do2day

 ## Table of Contents
 <details>
 <summary>Click to Expand</summary>